The Insight Source Blog

 Compare GPS Vehicle Tracking Devices: Plug-N-Play vs. Hardwired

-As you research GPS vehicle tracking devices, you will find there are two main device types, hardwired vehicle tracking devices and plug-n-play (PNP) devices that connect directly to the OBD-II port.
+When it comes to vehicle tracking devices, you will find there are two main device types – hardwired vehicle tracking devices that require a three-wire connection and plug-n-play (PNP) devices that connect directly to the OBD-II port.

-Based on your business, employees, vehicles types, and a variety of other factors, one of these options will be the better fit for your tracking needs.
-To help you decide which, we put together a pros and cons list for both options so you can compare the differences side-by-side.
+Based on your business challenges, vehicles types, and a variety of other factors, one of these options will be a better fit for your tracking needs or a combination of both.
+To help you decide which, here is a pros and cons list for both options to better understand which device is more suitable for different scenarios and compare them side-by-side.

 Plug-n-Play Vehicle Tracking Devices

 The PNP vehicle tracking device does not require any hardwired connections and is incredibly easy to install into any vehicle with an OBD-II port.
 The position of the OBD-II port can vary between vehicle, make, model, and year, but is typically located underneath the dashboard inside the cab.
 With this vehicle tracking device, you can simply plug into the OBD-II and start receiving the necessary data from your vehicles.